nnarhinen/nnarhinen.github.com/_posts/2011-01-15-Serving-large-xml-files.md

 ## XmlWriter

 XmlWriter is not that well known amongst PHP-developers.
-It’s basically a wrapper for libxml’s xmlWriter API.
+It's basically a wrapper for libxml's xmlWriter API.
 With XmlWriter you can (in theory, at least) flush the contents to the output-pipe before you have even processed all data on your server.
 That way you can start processing the data clientside before the download is even complete.
-The processing and “editing” capabilities are a bit more limited than with DOMDocument, and you need to handle the document hierarchy yourself.
+The processing and 'editing' capabilities are a bit more limited than with DOMDocument, and you need to handle the document hierarchy yourself.

 Here's a sample I wrote: